 - 1. All soils on the subject property are not suitable sanitary facilities or dwellings.
 It is advised to perform onsite investigations with a professional to determine construction strategy before moving forward.
 See pages 7-9. - 2.
-A majority of the soils on the subject property are not suitable for dwellings or small commercial buildings.
+A portion of the soils on the subject property are not suitable for dwellings or small commercial buildings.
 It is advised to consult with a professional to determine safety and quality of current and future construction projects.
 See pages 7-9. - 3.
-The subject property is not located in a drainage district.
-Please contact township officials for questions or concerns regarding drainage management. - 4.
-The average Land Evaluation (LE) score for this site is: 74.2.
-See pages 13-14. - 5.
-The subject property is located in the vicinity of the Sangamon River INAI Site.
-Special care should be taken to ensure endangered, state-listed species, nature preserves, landmarks, geological features, and wildlife habitats are protected during development.
-See pages 19-20.
+The subject property is located in the Silver Creek and St. Joseph drainage districts.
+Please contact drainage district officials for questions or concerns regarding drainage management. - 4.
+The average Land Evaluation (LE) score for this site is: 96.7.
+See pages 13-14.